corda/corda-settler/README.md

 * We use xrp ledger number to specify when the payment should be made by.
   Note that each ledger number takes about 3-5 seconds.
+* The unit tests require Internet connectivity specifically, you need to be able to access the Ripple testnet node and the exchange rate provider.
+* The Unit tests require you to use an XRP account that has enough XRP to make the payments.
+If you specified account in `xrp.conf` has ran out of XRP then get a new one here [here](https://developers.ripple.com/xrp-test-net-faucet.html).
+* For now, the unit tests require that you have an account with http://cryptocompare.com to get the XRP/USD exchange rate.
+NOTE: There is no affiliation to this provider, it was just the first one I found that worked easily!
+Feel free to replace it with your own provider.
+The exchange rate oracle for this project is really just a stub so we can handle token novation.

+## TODO

+* Define a settlement Oracle interface/abstract class and move reusable parts of the `XrpOracleService` to the abstract class.
+* Add the option to use a mock Fx Oracle that just provides a single fixed Fx rate.